Skip to content

 • K3s starts fastest — use distribution: K3s for PRs where spin-up time matters.

-• Pin the action version using a tag (e.g. @v5.73.0) for reproducible CI, or @main for bleeding-edge.
+• Pin the action version using a release tag (e.g. @v7.56.0) or a commit SHA for reproducible CI, or @main for bleeding-edge — there is currently no floating major tag like @v7.

 • Cache hits speed up CI significantly — the cache: true default restores Helm charts and mirror registry volumes, avoiding repeated Docker Hub pulls.